scikit-learn/enhancement_proposals/slep025/proposal.rst

 Proposals:

 a.
-Use a 4 minor release deprecation period which amounts to 2 years.
+Use a 4 minor release deprecation period which amounts to 2 year and do step 1 and 2 at the same time (in the same release).
    Reasoning: It is a deprecation that is doable within the current deprecation habit of minor releases.
 It should be longer than the usual 2 minor releases.
    A major release just because of such a deprecation is not very attractive (or